RamenVentures/Operating-Manual/README.md

 - **New Knowledge**: Will a new technology make something possible, easier, cheaper, or more powerful?

 #### 5. Is this a world-class team?
 (Great Team)
+Is there evidence of the founders:

-- Are the founders executing against the opportunity?
+- Executing successfully against the opportunity?
-- Are they experimenting and learning rapidly?
+- Experimenting and learning rapidly?
-- Are they attracting world-class people?
+- Attracting world-class people?

 #### 6. Is this the right team?
 (Founder/Market Fit)